pearcetm/jsproteinmapper/README.md

 See the helper function [helpers.tooltips.basicTooltip] for an explanation of the function `makeBasicTooltip` in the example code above.

 ### helpers.parseMutationString
 This function creates structured data from a text string representation, which may come from a text file or database.
 It splits a text string with mutation data into an array of structures.
 The text string should be a repeating sequence of tuples in the order [gene_name, cdna_change, protein_change].
 The string is parsed into structures which have fields {codon(numeric), pdot(string) cdna(string)}.
+The string is split on whitespace - newlines, tabs, and spaces all count - so do not put any whitespace inside a value.

 ```javascript
 function parseMutationString(geneName, mutations){